nimrodzhang/java-2017f/docs/slides/5/README.md

 <br/>
 - Only talk to your immediate friends

-- Don‘t talk to strangers
+- Don't talk to strangers

 ---